andreanadenisec/andreanadenisec/README.md

-- 👋 Hi, I’m Andreana Denise, an Information Technology student
+- 👋 Hi, I’m Andreana Denise, an IT Graduate from UST
 - 📫 Reach me at andreanadenisec@gmail.com

 <!---